Skip to content

 Support after surgery

-If you’ve had a colostomy or ileostomy your stoma will normally begin to be active anywhere between a few hours and a few days after surgery.
-The stoma will be swollen at first and the stoma bags used initially are large and often transparent.
-The swelling will soon begin to go down and the stoma will become smaller and neater.
+If you’ve had a urostomy your stoma will start working immediately.
+If you’ve had a colostomy or ileostomy, your stoma will typically start working anywhere between a few hours and a few days after your stoma surgery.
+At first you may experience wind before any output from the stoma.
+The stoma will be swollen at first, as recovery progresses, the swelling will go down and the stoma will gradually reduce in size over the following 6-8 weeks.

 Stoma Reversal